Rugby-England coach Jones is sacked after dire run

 That rare supporter reaction to a comprehensive 27-13 defeat by a weakened South Africa - and Jones's subsequent comment that he did not care what anybody else thought - appears to have been the final straw for the anonymous panel that sat to review the tests, that also included defeat by Argentina, a draw against New Zealand and victory over Japan.

-"Following a review of the Autumn Nations Series, Eddie Jones has been dismissed from the position of England Head Coach," the RFU said in a statement.

-"The RFU will now conclude the long-term work it has been undertaking on coach succession planning with changes set to be announced in the near future.
-In the interim, Richard Cockerill will take over the day to day running of the men’s performance team."
+After announcing his dismissal, the governing body said: "The RFU will now conclude the long-term work it has been undertaking on coach succession planning with changes set to be announced in the near future.
+In the interim, (forwards coach) Richard Cockerill will take over the day to day running of the men's team."

 England won only five of their 12 games in 2022 after a second-successive Six Nations where they lost three of their five games.